Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/README.md

 ## 1.0.2
   - Removed ground plane from race track world
   - Modified Race Track mesh
-  - Changed initial position of the car to be on the track
+  - Changed the initial position of the car to be on the track
-  - Added an example_pkg package to demonstrate a basic usage of topics and driving the vehicle
+  - Added an example_pkg package to demonstrate basic usage of topics and driving the vehicle
-  - Modified the ambient color of the scene in the race track
+  - Modified the ambient color of the scene on the race track
   - Added sky and clouds to the race track

 ## Tested Minimum Local Hardware Requirements